Azure/aksArc/preview/node-pools-bugbash/node-pools-bugbash-azure-vm.md

-# Running the demo
->> NOTE: The instructions are a mixture of PS and AZ CLI commands, you run all of these from a PS ISE such as PS ISE in Windows or VS Code.
-They are split between PS and CLI because the InfraAdmin will be the individual who sets up the infra layers (server, connection to Azure and dependent componets).
-The end user (e.g. dev) will then use AZ CLI to create AKS clusters on HCI via Azure.

 # Register for the preview!
-You will need to register your interest to get access to the docs and have your subscription enabled for this private preview, please register [here (https://aka.ms/arcAksHciPriPreview).
+You will need to register your interest to have your subscription enabled for this private preview, please register here at (https://aka.ms/arcAksHciPriPreview).

 ## Register for features and providers
 You can run the following commands on your laptop/devbox using Az PS.
 You can download Az PS [here](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-7.3.0)